 The news of the day is that I implemented the comment preview.
-So before leaving a comment you have a chance to read it again and make corrections if needed.
-I trust that this won’t reduce the number of comments just because you have more chances to change your mind in the process 🙂 Also let me know if anything’s wrong with the new version.
+So before leaving a comment, you have a chance to reread it and make corrections if needed.
+I trust that this won’t reduce the number of comments just because you have more chances to change your mind in the process 🙂 Also, let me know if anything’s wrong with the new version.

 The link of the day is The Development of the C Language.
 This is a document written by Dennis M. Ritchie about the birth and evolution of the C language.
-Starting back in the days of the PDP-7 and Multics.
-The document explains the genesis of the C language and many of its idiosyncrasies.
+Dating back to the days of the PDP-7 and Multics.
+The document explains the genesis of the C language and many of its quirks.
 If you (like me before reading this) believe that the “++” operator was introduced because it mapped on a specific assembly instruction you should read it.

 Ok, you have no time, so the answer is – the PDP-7 had no pre/post increment/decrement assembly instruction.
-Instead, it had just 8k of 18bits word of memory.
-So keeping things small was an urging need.
-And x++ saves a bunch of bits respect to x=x+1.
+Instead, it had just 8k of 18 bits word of memory.
+So keeping things small was an urgent need.
+And x++ saves a bunch of bits with respect to x=x+1.

 …is both the content and how often it is updated.
 I must keep this in mind.The good news is that those spamming bastards seem to have been defeated by a minor change to the verification code handling.

 Basically now the code is re-generated every time it is checked unrelated to the check success.
 I consider the verification code daunting enough for my readers and I don’t want impose more restrictions.
 Anyway time will tell.